skilfullycurled/signmeup/README.md

 - **Event data** - More information coleection about the event beyond the title, date, time, description, perhaps.

--**List download** - The ability for the organization to download the list after the event.
+- **List download** - The ability for the organization to download the list after the event.

 - **Tests** - this code does not have any unit tests nor has it been tested in the field in groups over 10 people.

 ###Future directions